Tina-Yan/TestHarness/README.md

 2, common_lib.rb: This is common function library which contains all functions shared by test suites.

 3, test_suite_1.rb, test_suite_2.rb: These two files are example test suites for you test.
 They defined some simple test cases need to be execute.
-Each public method in test suite class is an test case except those assistant methods: pre_setup, tear_down and <testset>_test methods. <testset> could be smoke, regression or integration
+Apart from those assistant methods: pre_setup, tear_down and \<testset\>_test methods, each public method in test suite class is a test case. \<testset\> could be smoke, regression or integration.

-4, config.rb: This file defined the parameters for different test set (smoke/regression/integration)
+4, config.rb: This file defines the parameters for different test set (smoke/regression/integration)

 5, main.rb:  This is the entry to run your test cases.
-You could run 'ruby main.rb' with defined options to execute your test cases.
+You could run 'ruby main.rb' with defined options.

 6, expect_result.json, expect_result_smk.json, expect_result_int.json.
 These three files contains all expected result for your test cases.
 They are mapping to 3 different test set: regression, smoke or integration.